-Several years ago, when the clinic was still in its early stages, a woman from Chile came for advice.
+Several years ago, when the clinic was still in its early days, a woman from Chile came for advice.
 She was doing breast compressions.
 And so, I asked her why she was doing this.
-She said “Because my mother said I should”.
+She answered, “Because my mother said I should”.
 I responded that this was a good thing, but why?
-And she looked at me as if she was wondering why she came to me for help, and said “Because the baby gets more milk…”.
+And she looked at me as if she was wondering why she came to me for help and said, “Because the baby gets more milk…”.
 I truly felt that she left unsaid, “…stupid!”
-And truly the penny did drop and I realized what all those African mothers were doing.
+And truly the penny did drop for me and I thought back and finally realized what all those African mothers were doing.
 And we have used it successfully at the clinic ever since.
 It is not the only method that we use to increase the intake of milk by the baby, but it is a simple one and one that is very easy to use.

 If you need help with breastfeeding, make an appointment at our clinic.

 Copyright: Jack Newman, MD, FRCPC, Andrea Polokova, 2017, 2018, 2021

 Sorry, the comment form is closed at this time.